Bristol Pitbulls: Life without a rink

 Having survived a first season on the road, the team agreed to keep on playing until a new rink was built in their own city.
 Regular ice time was found in Oxford Ice Rink which gave the team some stability and allowed them to put together their best season since their inaugural season in 2009.
 The team would have a strong fight all season long against their cohabitants in Oxford.
 Stars would win that season-long series 3 games to 2, including a 3-1 defeat in the Cup Final in Oxford.

 In one of the tightest races in the league's history with five teams still in with a chance of winning with two weeks left, Bristol eventually finished in third place.
 They had the best record against the teams in the top half of the table, including a season-sweep against the runners-up, the Slough Jets.
 Ultimately, it would be dropped points against the weaker teams that would cost Bristol the championship.

 The 2014-15 season started with the promise that the previous season could be built upon.
 But, a win against the Basingstoke Buffalo in September would be their last of the year as the team went on a disastrous streak of seven games without a win.

 Bristol strengthened over the Christmas break, bringing in Steve Osman and Jamie Newton back to the club after both had been playing for Division 1 teams earlier in the season.
 Both had an immediate impact and Bristol would go on to go unbeaten in the second half of the season.
 The run would see the team win the Western Conference in their last game of the season against the Wightlink Tigers.
 The Peterborough Islanders were dispatched with ease in the playoff semi-finals to set up a final between the conference winners, after Slough had easily beaten Basingstoke in the other semi-final.

 A 4-0 shut-out in their home leg, played in Swindon, gave Bristol control of the series and their first ever double after winning the second leg 5-4.

 The following two seasons, were a disappointment, however.
 The team never really got going, missing out on the playoffs and only scraping into the cup semi-finals in their last qualification game in 2015-16 and then failing to qualify for the cup semi-finals and losing 14-6 to the Peterborough Islanders on aggregate in the playoff semi-finals.

 Home Again

-On the 30th October 2021, after 3492 days since they played in Bristol, Goaltender John Dibble led the Pitbulls onto their new home ice to face the Romford Raiders at the Ice Planet rink at Cribbs Causeway.
+On 30 October 2021, after 3492 days since they played in Bristol, Goaltender John Dibble led the Pitbulls onto their new home ice to face the Romford Raiders at the Ice Planet rink at Cribbs Causeway.
 Bristol's Jay Warren was the first scorer in a 6-1 win.

 In March 2022, it was announced that the Pitbulls would be moving to the NIHL National League in the 2022/23 season.